 Decisions related to hiring, including screening candidates for interviews, are best left to the practice owner or to someone who has been thoroughly trained on how this process works.

-Although the individual who made the mistake regarding interviews should not have acted unprofessionally when confronted about it, it’s not very difficult to understand why they reacted in such an over the top manner if they were being criticized for mishandling something that they weren’t trained to handle in the first place.
+Although the individual who made the mistake regarding interviews should not have acted unprofessionally when confronted about it, it’s not very difficult to understand why they reacted in such an over-the-top manner if they were being criticized for mishandling something that they weren’t trained to handle in the first place.

 This situation of training someone in the office to be promoted to manager is where a detailed training program like Front Office Rocks can be so useful.
 When you take the time to provide thorough and excellent training for your new office manager, you will be doing the entire office a favor by building the foundation for a manager who will be able to deal with all the issues a dental office faces without resorting to drama.
 That will allow you to do the best job of serving your most important team members…your patients.